Mitch-Moccia/foodrecalls/README.md

 ## Background
 A multi-disciplinary team was formed to investigate how readily available data and the latest technologies could help the public become more informed about Food Recalls.
 After conducting user research, the team learned that consumers want a fast and simple means to learn about food product recalls that are pertinent to them.
 Consumers want to know what are the serious recalls, where are they happening, and who’s responsible.

-With an understanding of the core business needs, the team formulated a plan to provide consumers with an information resource about food recalls in a usable and easily consumable format that works on any device.

 ## Features
 For the initial Minimal Viable Product (MVP) release of the Food Recall Dashboard, the team provided the following features: